PequalsNP-team/pequalsnp-team.github.io/_posts/2015-11-30-steganography-101.md

 	-z, --carve                  Carve data from files, but don't execute extraction utilities -r, --rm                     Cleanup extracted / zero-size files after extraction -M, --matryoshka             Recursively scan extracted files
+	-R, --raw="\x00\x01"		 Search for a custom string.
+The search string can include escaped octal and/or hex values.

 {% endhighlight %}

 And of course use `strings` (ASCII, UTF8, UTF16) or `hexdump -C` on the file, before anything advanced.